 Academic Advising is provided to students in all programs of study at the College.
-Advisors are faculty members from various disciplines who work with students in good academic standing to verify educational plans, review program requirements and select courses; together, they ensure that each student's chosen program of study integrates and supports personal, academic and career goals.
+Advisors are faculty members from various disciplines who work with students in good academic stan ding to verify educational plans, review program requirements and select courses; together, they ensure that each student is chosen program of study integrates and supports personal, academic and career goals.
 In addition, students are assisted with transfer information, graduation status and referrals to college offices and resources as needed.
 Students are also provided information about institutional policies, procedures and programs.
-While the ultimate responsibility for making decisions about personal goals and educational plans rests with each student, the advisor assists by helping to identify and assess various options and the consequences of a student's choices.
+While the ultimate responsibility for making decisions about personal goals and educational plans rests with each student, the advisor assists by helping to identify and assess various options and the consequences of a student is choices.
+Faculty advisors serve continuing students in good academic standing.

-For referrals and information related to all aspects of academic advising, students are urged to stop by Room W1-1, call 215-751-8777.
+For referrals and information related to all aspects of academic advising, students are urged to stop by Room BG-12 or call 215-751-8777.